 Bittersweet chocolate walls, soaring ceilings, great art, glossy surfaces, small bar, large crowd.
 Which all sets the scene for perfectly bubble-edged Neapolitan pizzas, arguably the best salumi in the city, and a kitchen that knows its way around a vegetable.
 We rarely make it to the secondi here because it’s so easy, and such a pleasure, to load up on antipasti, primi, and a pizza or two.
 Buttery sautéed chanterelle mushrooms are flavored with marrow and cut through with parsley—decadently rich.
 A whole, deeply roasted cauliflower makes an impressive presentation and a delicious addition to the table.
 Fresh tagliatelle is sauced with rabbit and porcini mushrooms, hearty and divine, and we’d never leave home if Mom could make a stracci with oxtail and fried chicken livers.
-All this assumes that you’ve already enjoyed their notable cocktails, worked through a salumi and cheese board, and selected some pizzas from the broad array of toppings (yes, you can do it all—the wisp of a crust makes for easy eating).
-The better to end with the satiny chocolate hazelnut budino.
-Domenica, like all of John Besh’s restaurants, has a superb happy hour with half-price pizzas from 2 to 5pm.
-No wonder it's cacophonous.
+End with the satiny chocolate hazelnut budino.
+Domenica's superb happy hour, with half-price pizzas from 2 to 5pm, 7 days a week, helps explain why it's often cacophonous.
 The bar pours well-priced boutique Italian wines and popular homemade cellos.
-Okay, service is inconsistent, ranging from prompt and knowledgeable, to perfunctory, to disorderly.
+Okay, service is inconsistent, ranging from prompt and knowledgeable to perfunctory.
 And still it’s worth it.
 Reserve in advance.
-Also consider the casual uptown outpost, Pizza Domenica (www.pizzadomenica.com; tel.
-504/301-4978).
+Also consider the casual uptown outpost, Pizza Domenica (www.pizzadomenica.com; 504/301-4978).